boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

 If brackets are not balanced (closed) then the expression continues on the next line.

-All expressions are calculated in floating point and then converted to an integer if needed when read inside BOUT++.
+All expressions are calculated in floating point and then converted to an integer (or boolean) if needed when read inside BOUT++.
 The conversion is done by rounding to the nearest integer, but throws an error if the floating point value is not within :math:`1e-3` of an integer.
 This is to minimise unexpected behaviour.
 If you want to round any result to an integer, use the ``round`` function:

 .. code-block:: cfg